RULES AND REGULATIONS – Updated 1/16/2019

 The “Fish of the Month” FOM Contest begins January 1st and ends December 31st.
 A single entry fee covers the entire year and must be submitted prior catching a fish for that fish to be eligible.
 Entry may be made during membership renewal or subsequently using the Membership Form.

 The Club shall recognize as “Fish of the Month” the largest fish, not including sharks, skates, and rays, caught during each month of the year by a club member participating in “Fish of the Month” competition.
 Weigh slips from a certified scale, as listed in Weighing In above, are accepted provided such slips are received at the Club within ten (10) days of the catch.
+In addition, the club/weighmaster must be notified within 3 days of the catch.
 Each participant is limited to two (2) FOM awards per year.

 The following rules apply to Intra Club Tournaments.
 Tournament dates are set to correspond with the availability of target species in our local waters.

 Tournament Registration is held the Friday night before the Tournament at the Captain’s Meeting.
 Unless otherwise noted, Tournaments are a two day format with fishing starting at 12:01 a.m.
 Saturday and the last weigh-in deadline at 6:00 p.m.
 Sunday evening.

 Tournaments will be cancelled/postponed at the discretion of the Tournament Director by 9:00 PM of the day preceding the event.
 The Director will use his best judgement after reviewing weather reports and consulting with other Directors and participants.

 Entry in Tournament winner-take-all largest fish cash jackpots is voluntary, however all anglers, except Junior Anglers, fishing on the same boat must be entered in the cash jackpot in order to qualify for jackpot winnings.